fralalonde/grunner/README.md

 In additon to a HTTP REST API for programmatic control, the service is human-accessible using the built-in Swagger Web UI.
-The Swagger UI is now yours to explore and should be accessible at
+The Swagger UI is yours to explore and should be accessible at
 ```
 http://localhost:8080/
 ```

-Each REST exchange performed in the UI also produces a sample CLI command.
+Each REST exchange performed in the UI also produces an equivalent `curl` command.
 These commands can be helpful when composing execution scripts.

 All usage of the service's interfaces require a login through HTTP Basic auth.